 We're a small school.
 We know our girls individually and we guide them on their own path to success.
-Our girls thrive as valued members of our super-supportive community.
+Our girls gain confidence and independence, and they thrive as valued members of our community.

-We put our girls at the heart of everything we do; they leave QM well-rounded, with outstanding A Level results and with places at the country's leading universities.
+We put our girls at the heart of everything we do; they leave QM well-rounded, with outstanding A Level results, with places at the country's leading universities, and ready to take the future by storm.